crypt0kitik/advanced_machine_learning_methods/02 – NLP experiments, classification/read_me.txt

 INTRODUCTION:

+At the beginning of 2025, we conducted user studies in Finland with marketing scholars as participants.
+They were divided into two groups, each using a different AI tool (Deepfake and Chatbot) to study personas.
+After this experiment, we gathered all data, including chat logs, learning stages in the chatbot, participants’ notes, moderators’ notes, and responses from the pre- and post-surveys (the part of questions was the same, but we will revisit this later in the article).

 In this context, we aim to compare the effectiveness of two distinct AI tools — Deepfake and Chatbot technologies — to determine which is more effective for educational purposes, namely, in the explanation of Persona to laypeople.

-At the beginning of 2025, we conducted user studies in Finland with marketing scholars as participants.
-They were divided into two groups, each using a different AI tool and learning method to study personas.
-After this experiment, we gathered all data, including chat logs, learning stages in the chatbot, participants’ notes, moderators’ notes, and responses from the pre- and post-surveys (the questions were the same, but we will revisit this later in the article).

 00 PART - ADDING LABELS

-When it came to classification (Part 05) using the Naïve Bayes Classifier, I realized that my data did not have labels.
+When it came to classification (Part 05) by utilizng the Naïve Bayes Classifier, I realized that my data did not have labels.
 That is why I compared several APIs and chose the Google Bard API (PaLM 2) for survey answer classification.